stub Top Jennifer Doudna Companies to Watch (September 2023) - Securities.io

 Lastly, Doudna is also present in advisory roles in Sixth Street, an investment firm, and in InvisiShield, developing intranasal preventive respiratory viruses.

-Editas Medicine (EDIT)
+1. Editas Medicine

 Editas initially started working with Cas9 but is now focused on a proprietary version of Cas12 that they engineered: AsCas12a.
-Editas’ strategy is counting on the engineered AsCas12a CRISPR system
+Editas’ strategy is counting on the engineered AsCas12a CRISPR system.

 • Hard-to-solve problems with Cas9 could be workable with Cas12a